update Updated

 These pairings bring together national or transboundary basin organisations, national administrations responsible for water resource management in Africa, Latin America, Europe and Asia, as well as civil society organisations and scientific and technical partners.
 They strengthen cooperation and the sharing of experience to develop their skills in IWRM at the basin level.

 Each pairing began its activities in December with the production of a joint action plan and a Memorandum of Understanding (MoU).
-A total of €1.5 million in financial support is available to the pairs for the implementation of the actions planned within the framework of their pairing.
+A total of €1.5 million in financial support is available to the eligible pairs for the implementation of the actions planned within the framework of their pairing.

 The P2P project was presented at the Team Europe Initiative meeting on transboundary water management in Africa (TEI-TWM) on 28 January, during which a Memorandum of Understanding (MoU) was signed between the members of a twinning arrangement: